ztangent/ztangent.github.io/_pages/about.md

 To answer these questions, my work includes the development of infrastructure for [probabilistic programming](https://www.gen.dev/)<sup>[9][ref_smcp3],[10][ref_genify]</sup> and [model-based planning](https://github.com/JuliaPlanners/PDDL.jl)<sup>[11][ref_pddljl],[12][ref_absint]</sup>, so as to enable fast and flexible Bayesian inference over complex models of agents and their environments.
 By developing engineering platforms for more auditable AI systems with stronger algorithmic guarantees, I hope to support the growth of [well-founded and human-compatible AI](https://youtu.be/mYOg8_iPpFg?t=924).

-I am committed to promoting diversity, equity, inclusion, and justice (DEIJ) in computer science, and to helping steer the development of AI towards beneficial and equitable outcomes for all.
-To those ends, I help to organize DEIJ groups such as [Julia Gender Inclusive](https://discourse.julialang.org/t/announcing-julia-gender-inclusive/63702), and serve in advisory role to several AI alignment non-profits ([PIBBSS](https://www.pibbss.ai/); [Meaning Alignment Institute](https://www.meaningalignment.org/)).
+I see the ultimate goal of this research as steering the development and deployment of AI towards beneficial and equitable outcomes for all, despite our plural and often divergent values.
+For more on my views regarding AI alignment, safety, and the importance of cooperation in an increasingly automated future, see my talks and interviews on [contractualist AI alignment](https://www.youtube.com/watch?v=GUzY24HhQME) and the [limitations of preference-based alignment](https://www.youtube.com/watch?v=Y21syyyABOs).
+I also serve in advisory role to several AI alignment non-profits ([PIBBSS](https://www.pibbss.ai/); [Meaning Alignment Institute](https://www.meaningalignment.org/)).

-I publish under the name "Tan Zhi-Xuan".
-This means an [APA citation](https://apastyle.apa.org/style-grammar-guidelines/citations/basic-principles/author-date) should look like (Zhi-Xuan, YYYY).
-"Tan" is my surname (transliterated from Hokkien), "Zhi Xuan" is my given name (in Mandarin / pinyin), and "Xuan" (pronounced *ɕɥɛn / sh-yen*) is the name I usually go by.
-I use [they/them](https://en.pronouns.page/are/they/them) or [she/her](https://en.pronouns.page/are/she/her) pronouns.

 ## mentoring & teaching

+If you are interested in working with me, please see my [recruiting page](/recruiting)!

-I am fortunate to have worked with and mentored many Masters and junior PhD students over the course of my PhD, including Jordyn Mann (on neurosymbolic goal inference<sup>[13][ref_neurosym]</sup>), [Gloria Lin](https://gzlin7.github.io/) (on active structure learning for Gaussian Processes<sup>[14][ref_gpactive]</sup>), [Jovana Kondic](https://scholar.google.com/citations?user=CmAO43YAAAAJ&hl=en) (on inverse motion planning<sup>[15][ref_imp]</sup>), and [Lance Ying](https://scholar.harvard.edu/lanceying/home) (on integrating large language models with Bayesian theory-of-mind<sup>[16][ref_labtom]</sup>).
+I am fortunate to have worked with and mentored many Masters and junior PhD students over the course of my research career, including Jordyn Mann (on neurosymbolic goal inference<sup>[13][ref_neurosym]</sup>), [Gloria Lin](https://gzlin7.github.io/) (on active structure learning for Gaussian Processes<sup>[14][ref_gpactive]</sup>), [Jovana Kondic](https://scholar.google.com/citations?user=CmAO43YAAAAJ&hl=en) (on inverse motion planning<sup>[15][ref_imp]</sup>), and [Lance Ying](https://scholar.harvard.edu/lanceying/home) (on integrating large language models with Bayesian theory-of-mind<sup>[16][ref_labtom]</sup>).

 I have also served as a mentor for the [PIBBSS Summer Fellowship](https://pibbss.ai/fellowship/) from 2022 to 2024, working with [Zachary Peck](https://researchdirectory.uc.edu/p/peckzy), [Mel Andrews](https://mel-andrews.com/), [Ninell Oldenburg](https://ninell-oldenburg.github.io/), and [Agustín Martinez Suñé](https://agusmartinez.ar/) on a range of topics across philosophy of AI, social norm learning<sup>[4][ref_namg]</sup>, and safety guarantees for LLM-based agents.

+In Fall 2025, I taught a graduate seminar on [Rational Approaches to Cooperative Intelligence](https://cosilab.notion.site/cs6101-raci-fall-2025).
 In Spring 2022, I was a teaching assistant for the graduate seminar on [Bayesian Modeling and Inference](https://tamarabroderick.com/course_6_435_2022_spring.html) taught by [Tamara Broderick](https://tamarabroderick.com/).
-As a TA, I supported students in understanding and presenting papers on variational inference, MCMC methods, and Bayesian non-parametrics, while providing guidance and debugging support for their course projects.

-If you are interested in working with me, please see my [recruiting page](/recruiting)!
+I am committed to promoting diversity, equity, inclusion, and justice (DEIJ) in computer science.
+To that end, I have been an organizer for groups such as [Julia Gender Inclusive](https://discourse.julialang.org/t/announcing-julia-gender-inclusive/63702) and [THRIVE @ MIT EECS](https://www.facebook.com/eecsthrive/).
+If you are an underrepresented student in computer science looking for support or advice, feel free to reach out!

 [ref_sips]: https://arxiv.org/abs/2006.07532
 [ref_brbtom]: https://arxiv.org/abs/2106.13249